-MOCK was studied along with other works, as follows.
-Matake et al.\cite{Matake2007} provided an approach (MOCK-Scalable) to improve the final selection of solutions in large-scale data, based on a scaling filter to reduce the solutions in the front.
+Other studies were derived from the analysis of MOCK, as follows.
+Matake et al.~\cite{Matake2007} provided an approach, MOCK-Scalable, to improve the final selection of solutions in large-scale data based on a scaling filter to reduce the solutions in the Pareto front.
 Tsai et al.~\cite{Tsai2012} proposed the MIE-MOCK - Multiple Information Exchange Multi-Objective Clustering with automatic $k$-determination.
-MIE-MOCK algorithm uses pool of crossover and mutation operators with random selection, and provided a final selection of solutions based on two CVIs: PMB and $DB$.
-In~\cite{handl2012clustering}, Handl and Knowles analyzed four pairs of objective functions for multi-objective clustering, including an analysis of MOCK objective functions.
+The MIE-MOCK algorithm uses a pool of crossover and mutation operators selected by a random method and also provides a new final selection of solutions based on two CVIs: $PMB$ and $DB$.
+In~\cite{handl2012clustering}, Handl and Knowles analyzed four pairs of objective functions for multi-objective clustering, including an analysis of the original objective functions of MOCK.
 In~\cite{handl2013evidence}, Handl and Knowles analyzed the use of evidence accumulation to support the post-processing of the clustering solutions returned by the MOCK.
-In \cite{garza2017, Garza2018}, Garza-Fabre et al. proposed the $\Delta$-MOCK, providing a new encoding to improve the MOCK scalability and other specific modifications to improve the convergence of the solutions.
-Zhu et al.~\cite{Zhu2018} provided the $\Delta$-EMaOC - Evolutionary Many-Objective Optimization Clustering, improving the general architecture of the $\Delta$-MOCK to optimizes five objective functions. $\Delta$-EMaOC algorithm uses MaOEAs (SPEA-II-SDE \cite{Li2014}, NSGA-III~\cite{Yuan2016}, MOEA/DD~\cite{Li2015b} and RVEA~\cite{Cheng2016}) instead of an MOEA (NSGA-II).
-In general, these approaches are applied to detect clusters in heterogeneous structured data, considering a continuous data type and a crisp clustering.
+In \cite{garza2017, Garza2018}, the authors proposed the $\Delta$-MOCK, providing a new encoding to improve the MOCK scalability and other specific modifications to improve the convergence of the solutions.
+Zhu et al.~\cite{Zhu2018} provided the $\Delta$-EMaOC - Evolutionary Many-Objective Optimization Clustering, improving the general architecture of the $\Delta$-MOCK to optimize five objective functions.
+The $\Delta$-EMaOC algorithm considers the use of MaOEAs (SPEA-II-SDE \cite{Li2014}, NSGA-III~\cite{Yuan2016}, MOEA/DD~\cite{Li2015b} and RVEA~\cite{Cheng2016}) instead of MOEA (NSGA-II).
+In general, these approaches are applied to detect clusters in heterogeneous structured data, considering a continuous data type and crisp clustering.